Self-Diffusion Driven Blind Imaging: Method

-This work addresses blind image deblurring by extending the \textbf{self-diffusion} framework, a general, zero-shot approach for solving inverse problems \cite{anonymous2025selfdiffusion}.
+This section introduces the DeblurSDI method, which addresses blind optical correction by extending the {self-diffusion} framework \cite{luo2025selfdiffusionsolvinginverseproblems}.
 The original self-diffusion method was designed for non-blind problems where the degradation operator is known.
-Our key contribution is to adapt this powerful framework to the more challenging blind deconvolution setting, where the degradation operator---specifically the blur kernel---is also unknown.
-To achieve this, we introduce a novel process that jointly recovers the clean image and the blur kernel by optimizing two coupled, untrained neural networks within a self-contained reverse diffusion process.
+Our key contribution is to adapt this powerful framework to the more challenging blind imaging setting, where the degradation operator is also unknown.
+To achieve this, we introduce a novel process that jointly recovers the clean image and the PSF by optimizing two coupled, untrained neural networks within a self-contained reverse diffusion process.

-\subsection{Self-Diffusion}
+\paragraph{Self-Diffusion:}

-Self-diffusion is a training-free paradigm designed to solve general linear inverse problems of the form $\mathcal{A}\mathbf{x}_{\text{true}} = \mathbf{y}$, where $\mathcal{A}$ is a known forward operator, $\mathbf{x}_{\text{true}}$ is the unknown solution, and $\mathbf{y}$ is the observation.
+Self-diffusion is a pretraining free method designed to solve general linear inverse problems of the form $\mathcal{A}\mathbf{x}_{\text{true}} = \mathbf{y}$, where $\mathcal{A}$ is a known forward operator, $\mathbf{x}_{\text{true}}$ is the unknown solution, and $\mathbf{y}$ is the observation.
 It operates via an iterative reverse diffusion process that starts from pure Gaussian noise.
 At each step $t$, a noisy version of the current estimate $\mathbf{x}_t$ is created with